40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 14. Regal Leather

 Regal Leather is making a strong comeback in 2025 interiors.
 This luxurious material adds sophistication and warmth to any space.
-Designers are using leather in unexpected ways beyond just sofas and chairs.
+Designers are utilizing leather in innovative ways, expanding its applications beyond traditional uses such as sofas and chairs.
 Leather wall panels, headboards, and even ceiling treatments are becoming popular.

 Rich, deep colors like cognac, burgundy, and forest green are favored for creating a cozy yet elegant atmosphere.
 Some homeowners are opting for distressed leather for a more lived-in look.
 This trend pairs well with modern and traditional decor styles, making it a versatile choice for those looking to add a touch of luxury to their homes.